allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 Come to a weekend camp for young adults with edifying talks on Song of Songs (by Nello Barbieri), and get equipped with strand groups on reading the Bible, biblical theology, systematic theology, ethics, or gospel centered relationships.
 Register at [www.connect-ministry.org/events/ctc/registration](www.connect-ministry.org/events/ctc/registration)

+---

+## Preaching Group
+_Sunday Sep 28, 3:30pm_

+For those interested in preaching, our preaching group will be meeting in two weeks time to hear and constructively critique a sermon before church in the hub (purple room).

+---

+## Life at Work Conference
+_Oct 16-17, 6pm-9pm, 474 Flinders St_

+Ambition is the air we breathe – getting ahead, making a name for ourselves, climbing the corporate ladder.
+But is it all wrong?
+How should we think about ambition in the workplace?
+Info and register at [lifeatwork.org.au/conference](lifeatwork.org.au/conference)